DISTRHO/DISTRHO-Ports/libs/drowaudio/source/README.md

 ## External Modules

 In order to use the cURL classes you will need to link to the cURL library.
 This is included as part of Mac OSX, for Windows there pre-built 32-bit binaries or you can download the library yourself for the most recent version.
-Instructions for linkage are detailed on the [dRowAudio wiki][4].

 Although some aspects of dRowAudio rely on other 3rd party modules such as [SoundTouch][5] and [FFTReal][6], these are included as part of the module so no external linking is required.
 Their use should be transparent to the user.